containers/toolbox/README.md

 The toolbox environment is based on an OCI image.
 On Fedora this is the `fedora-toolbox` image.
-This image is then customized for the current user to create a toolbox container thatseamlessly integrates with the rest of the operating system.
+This image is then customized for the current user to create a toolbox container that seamlessly integrates with the rest of the operating system.

 ## Usage